alugha/hls.js/api-extractor/report/hls.js.api.md

     levelkeys?: {
         [key: string]: LevelKey;
     };
-    // Warning: (ae-forgotten-export) The symbol "Loader" needs to be exported by the entry point exports-named.d.ts
     // Warning: (ae-forgotten-export) The symbol "FragmentLoaderContext" needs to be exported by the entry point exports-named.d.ts
     //
     // (undocumented)